 - I am still amazed at the water resistant zipper technology.
 The main front zipper is heavy duty, and made with water-resistant Vislon® with an interior draft flap.
 The hand warmer and chest pockets have Aquaguard® water-resistant zippers.

 - A couple of fun little features are the custom Stio® silicone zipper pulls, and the simple yet distinctive Pinecone Logo.

 - One final but very critical feature that I love is the mechanical stretch fabric for freedom of movement and added performance.

 Final Thought for the Stio Environ Ski Jacket

 If you want the perfect all-mountain jacket this is one that delivers.
 Water and windproof with great breathability will allow you to tackle any mountain and weather condition.
 Along with great fit and comfort, the numerous amenities and features will provide all you need for a wonderful day skiing the resorts or backcountry.
 A super shell made in beautiful Jackson Hole.
 What more can you ask for?!?
 I am super happy with my Stio Environ Ski Jacket, because of the crisp design and fantastic technical features.

 Available Colors: Citronelle, Eiffel Tower, Poinciana, and Saxony Blue.
 Sizing: Medium, Large, X-large, and XX-large

-For more information and purchase please visit: www.stio.com
+For more information on the Environ Ski Jacket and other Stio products please visit www.stio.com